-Nobody’s perfect; even after passing through multiple levels of editing there will always be things that fall through the cracks.
-If you’ve found a mistake somewhere in one of my books, please feel free to contact me!
+Nobody's perfect; even after passing through multiple levels of editing there will always be things that fall through the cracks.
+If you've found a mistake somewhere in one of my books that's not listed here, please feel free to contact me!

 The errata on this page refer to the first printing of Double or Nothing; subsequent printings will have these errors fixed.
 If you're not sure which printing you have, check the copyright page toward the front of the book.
 If it doesn't say “Second Printing,” you have the first printing.